 In 2017, Proto Labs acquired Rapid Manufacturing, expanding our service offering to include rapid sheet metal manufacturing and enhanced CNC machining capabilities.
 We now have more than 12 manufacturing facilities located around the world and continue to explore new ways to accelerate product development, reduce costs, and optimize our customers’ supply chain with rapid manufacturing technologies.

 For more information contact Proto Labs

-3D Printing Technologies for Prototyping and Production
+3D Printing Technologies for Protoyping and Production

 There are many different additive manufacturing processes to choose from, each with its own advantages and disadvantages.
-Our white paper examines the various 3D printing technologies SL, SLS, DMLS, FDM, PolyJet and others being used by todays product designers and engineers to build better, faster products.
+Our white paper examines the various 3D printing technologies—SL, SLS, DMLS, FDM, PolyJet and others—being used by today’s product designers and engineers to build better products faster.

 5540 Pioneer Creek Drive